legistuga/dre-metadata-extractor/README.md

 Get the Portuguese law as a series of `.txt` files
 (a law document per file) and copy them over to `data/text/`.

+Some sample data is already provided in `data/sample`

 ### Execute

 To see the regex applied to the law files you run the following